St. Clair River: Land usage

 Most of the watershed away from the river in Ontario and Michigan is used for agriculture.
 There were numerous sugar beet farms in the flatlands, and an annual beet market was held in Marine City, Michigan, for years at harvest time.
 Many of the 19th-century English immigrants to this area came from Lincolnshire, England, where sugar beets were a major commodity crop in the 19th and 20th centuries.

 A few forest and wetland areas have survived.
 Their area has declined significantly since European-American settlement, clearing, and development of cultivated fields for various agricultural crops.

 Much of the shoreline on both sides of the St. Clair River is urbanized and extensively industrialized.
 Intensive development has occurred in and near the adjacent cities of Port Huron, Michigan and Sarnia, Ontario, at the northern end of the river.
 The most dense concentration of industry, including a large petrochemical complex, lies along the Ontario shore south of Sarnia.
-Historically Sarnia was founded as a fur trading post.
+Historically, Sarnia was founded as a fur trading post.

 Several communities along the St. Clair rely on the river as their primary source of drinking water.
 About one-third to one-half of the residents of Michigan receive their water from the St. Clair/Detroit River waterway.
 Industries including petroleum refineries, chemical manufacturers, paper mills, salt producers, and electric power plants also need high-quality water for their operations.
 Since the late 20th century and passage of environmental laws to protect air and water quality, there have been occasional incidents when some of these industries have illegally contaminated river waters after discharging pollutants.
 Major clean-up activities were required.

 Land habitat

 Land areas of the St. Clair River shoreline and flats consist of two biological zones: upland and transitional, both of which are normally above the water table, but which may be flooded periodically.

-The upland forests consist of deciduous species, many of which are near their northern climatic limit.
-Most pre-European settlement trees have been cleared for agriculture, industry, or urbanization.
-Remaining forest stands, such as oak savannas as well as lakeplain prairies, are found along the southern reaches of the river, particularly on the islands of the St. Clair River Delta and on the Michigan shore in Algonac State Park.
+Forests in the region consist of a mix of deciduous species occurring in both upland and bottomland ecosystems, many of which lie near their northern climatic limit.
+Most pre-European settlement forests were cleared for agriculture, industry, or urbanization.
+Remaining stands include state imperiled wet-mesic flatwoods and globally imperiled lakeplain oak openings found within St. John’s Marsh State Wildlife Area, Dickinson Island, and Walpole Island.
+Remnants of globally imperiled lakeplain wet and wet-mesic prairie also persist in these areas.
+In addition to widespread industrialization and development, coastal wetlands along the shores of Lake St. Clair and the St. Clair Delta have been heavily degraded by invasive species, particularly European reed (Phragmites australis subsp. australis), narrow-leaved cattail (Typha angustifolia), and hybrid cattail (Typha x glauca).

 Transitional species are abundant in the low-lying regions, categorized as shrub ecotones, wet meadows, sedge marshes, and island shorelines and beaches.
 This habitat is home to water and land mammals, including humans, as well as songbirds, waterfowl, insects, pollinators, reptiles, and amphibians.